SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 i.e. if ``allowedEntry`` is ``false``.

 As in this example,
-careful choice of boolean constant and variable names can help to keep code readable and concise, while avoiding double negatives or confusing logic statements.
+careful choice of Boolean constant and variable names can help to keep code readable and concise, while avoiding double negatives or confusing logic statements.